chuksoo/ml-zoomcamp-2025/README.md

-# ml-zoomcamp-2022
+# Machine Learning Zoomcamp 2023
-This repo consists of notebooks, assignments and projects done as part of the DataTalksClub's Machine Learning Zoomcamp 2022
+This repo consists of notebooks, assignments and projects done as part of the DataTalksClub's Machine Learning Zoomcamp 2023